PET CT

 • Evaluate brain abnormalities related to dementia or seizure disorders

-How PET CT scans work
+How PET CT Scans Work

 For a PET CT scan, you will be injected with a safe amount of radioactive material, called radiotracer.